dan11mcguire/smiDE_Analysis/README.md

 The smiDE R package used for analysis throughout the manuscript is hosted [here](https://github.com/Nanostring-Biostats/CosMx-Analysis-Scratch-Space/tree/Main/_code/smiDE).

 ### Analyses Descriptions

 * MERFISH

 * Simulation

-* colon_de : Code used for analysis generating Figures 2,3 and Supplementary Figures 4,5
+* nsclc_de : Code used for analysis generating Figures 2,3 and Supplementary Figures 1,2,3,4,5
+* colon_de : Code used for analysis generating Figure 7